 Firewall Manager supports firewalls in both VNet and Virtual WANs (Secure Virtual Hub) environments.
-Secure Virtual Hubs use the Virtual WAN route automation solution to simplify routing traffic to the firewall with a few clicks.
+Secure Virtual Hubs use the Virtual WAN route automation solution to simplify routing traffic to the firewall with just a few steps.

 To learn more about Azure Firewall Manager, see Azure Firewall Manager.